Counterparty Radar - Overview

 Despite these caveats, the data is unusually extensive and rich, lending itself to a range of possible insights.

-With a lag, the disclosures also say something about buy side positioning.
-You can see whether the market – or a specific manager, or group of managers – has been gradually ramping up, or cutting back, its activity in specific instruments.
-This could be helpful to other managers when considering asset allocation – or to traders and risk managers when looking for crowding.
+With a lag, the disclosures also say something about buy-side positioning.
+You can see whether the market – or a specific manager/insurer, or group of managers/insurers – has been gradually ramping up, or cutting back, its activity in specific instruments.
+This could be helpful to other managers or life insurers when considering asset allocation – or to traders and risk managers when looking for crowding.

 Something similar applies to dealers.
 Because the disclosures reveal line-level detail, they can also provide an insight into a liquidity provider’s axes – a dealer that is a popular counterparty for Mexican peso might be facilitating balanced flows, or have a franchise that is skewed to buy or sell peso.
 It may be regularly axed to offer better prices one way or the other.

-Our journalists are excited to have access to this data, and have already been using it for our popular, regular analysis of FX forwards and options trading.
-We will be continuing and expanding this coverage.
+Our journalists are excited to have access to this data, and have already been using it for popular, regular analysis of both FX forwards and options trading along with an expanded range of instruments on our sister site, Risk.net.

-The response to those articles – and the market research that followed – is what convinced us that readers of FX Markets would benefit from having access to the underlying data, and being able to run their own analysis.
-It’s a significant departure from our traditional coverage and we’re keen to continue gathering feedback – hence the decision to launch this beta version.
-Let us know how you’re using it, and what we can do to make the service better.
+The response to those articles – and the market research that followed – is what convinced us that our readers would benefit from having access to the underlying data, and being able to run their own analysis.
+It’s a significant departure from our traditional coverage and we’re keen to continue gathering feedback.
+Do let us know how you’re using it, and what we can do to make the service better: email@example.com